 See Related: Best Travel French Presses for Coffee Lovers

 Restaurant vs Cafe

-Restaurants and cafes are quite popular establishments present in cities and towns worldwide.
-These two spots are where people go to eat, drink, and converse with family and friends.
+Restaurants and cafes are pretty popular establishments present in cities and towns worldwide.
+People eat, drink, and converse with family and friends in these two spots.

 From the definitions above, it’s clear that restaurants and cafes have been around for a long time.
 And the best way to understand the differences between a restaurant and a cafe is to dig deeper and learn the differences regarding menu, ambiance, size, and cost per person.